lydiastepanek/Rails-Lite/README.md

 ## About

-An exploration project to explore the inner workings of Rails using a WEBrick web-server and Ruby metaprogramming abilities such as binding, etc.
+An exploration project to explore the inner workings of Rails using a WEBrick web-server and Ruby metaprogramming.

 ## Folder organization